What is Risk Transfer?

 - In an insurance mechanism, an individual or a company can purchase an insurance policy from the preferred insurance company and accordingly safeguard itself from the implications of financial risks underlying in the future.

-- The policyholder will need to make timely payments or premiums in order to ensure that the undertaken insurance policy remains valid and does not fail on account of failure to make timely payments.
+- The policyholder will need to make timely payments or premiums to ensure that the undertaken insurance policy remains valid and does not fail on account of failure to make timely payments.

 #2 – Derivatives

 It can be defined as a financial product which attains its value from a financial asset or an interest rate.
-Derivatives are mostly bought by firms for availing protection against financial risks like risk pertaining to the currency exchange rate, etc.
+Derivatives are mostly bought by firms to protect against financial risks like the currency exchange rate, etc.

 #3 – Contracts with an Indemnification Clause

-Contracts with indemnification clauses are also used by an individual or an organization for the purpose of risk transfers.
-Contracts with such a clause ensure to involve the transfer of financial risks from indemnitee to the Indemnitor.
-In such an arrangement, the future financial losses shall be borne by the Indemnitor.
+Contracts with indemnification clauses are also used by an individual or an organization for risk transfers.
+Contracts with such a clause ensure the transfer of financial risks from the indemnitee to the Indemnitor.
+In such an arrangement, the future economic losses shall be borne by the Indemnitor.

 #4 – Outsourcing

-Outsourcing is a type of risk transfer where a process or a project is outsourced for transferring various types of risks from one party to another.
+Outsourcing is a type of risk transfer where a process or a project is outsourced for transferring various kinds of risks from one party to another.

 - This can be defined as a strategy for ensuring that a financial asset is safeguarded against future contingencies.
-It helps in the allocation of risk in an equitable manner i.e. it places the responsibilities for financial risks on the third party (insurance company in the case of an insurance and indemnitor in the case of a contract) who has taken the in-charge to safeguard the policyholder or indemnitee against future contingencies.
+It helps in the allocation of risk equitably, i.e., it places the responsibilities for financial risks on the third party (insurance company in the case of an insurance and indemnitor in the case of a contract) who has taken the in-charge to safeguard the policyholder or indemnitee against future contingencies.

-- This means that in the occurrence of an unfortunate event, the policyholder or indemnitee can be assured that the losses arising as a result of the consequences of such an event will be duly taken care of by the insurance company or the Indemnitor.
+- This means that in the occurrence of an unfortunate event, the policyholder or indemnitee can be assured that the losses arising from the consequences of such an event will be duly taken care of by the insurance company or the Indemnitor.